 Related: Gifts and Toys for 9 Year Old Girls

-Baking Soda Cradle Cap Treatment
+Baking Soda for Cradle Cap Treatment

 One of the causes of cradle cap can be the dryness in the air in your home.
 If you feel this is a reason that may be affecting your baby, try using a humidifier in the baby’s room.

-You can add a few drops of mint essential oil to help purify, energize and refresh the air.
+Add a few drops of mint essential oil to help purify, energize and refresh the air.

 Dry Brushing Baby’s Skin and Scalp